Gizra/message/README.md

   }
 ```

-The `prepare` method define for each argument which method should handle it and
+The `getNameArgument` method define for each argument which method should handle
-calculate the value:
+it and calculate the value:
 ```php
   /**
    * Process the current time.